tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * However, in a time series in which autocorrelation exists, that is not possible.
 Instead, data points prior to a cutoff point comprise the training set, and all points that come after comprise the testing set.

 * Another common practice is to assign 80% of the data to the training set, and 20% to the testing set.
-Oftentimes, with time-series data, it is good to specify the date ranges explicitly.
+Often, with time-series data, it is good to specify the date ranges explicitly.

 Explain the code with which `train` and `test` sets are divided into dependent and independent variables.